-- Starting in 2026, Peel must acquire a third-party auditor to perform Direct Engagement to Report on Compliance audits for a sample of providers. - A 5% sample of providers will be selected as part of 2025 reconciliation process. - The third-party auditor will review financial statements to make sure, with a high level of confidence, that the provider is following the Ministry's policies, procedures and guidelines. - Similar to funding reviews, these Direct Engagement to Report on Compliance audits may result in recoveries or funding impacts.
+- Starting in 2026, Peel must acquire a third-party auditor to perform Direct Engagement to Report on Compliance audits for a sample of child care licensees. - A 5% sample of child care licensees will be selected as part of 2025 reconciliation process. - The third-party auditor will review financial statements to make sure, with a high level of confidence, that the licensee is following the Ministry's policies, procedures and guidelines. - Similar to funding reviews, these Direct Engagement to Report on Compliance audits may result in recoveries or funding impacts. - The cost to procure a third-party auditor will be covered by Peel and will not be an additional expense to licensees.